 4. Dealer prep fees

 Dealers often spring a bunch of fees on you once you've agreed to purchase a car.
 A few of them, like the documentation fee for processing paperwork, are difficult to get waived, but at least of one of them is almost always unnecessary.
 Avoid paying a "dealer prep" fee, which can costs hundreds of dollars, on new cars in particular.
 Getting a car primed for leaving the lot is part of the seller's business — and requires minimal effort.
-We've got a full explainer on car-buying right here.

 5. Mutual fund sales load fees